 Our Founding Story

-The Steam Whistle story begins in the spring of 1998 with three friends on a canoe trip through Ontario’s beautiful heartland.
+The history of craft brewing in Canada got even more interesting with the introduction of Steam Whistle — a beer dreamed up in the spring of 1998 by three friends on a canoe trip in Ontario’s beautiful heartland.

 The Good Beer Folks

-What began as the dream of “Three Fired Guys” has grown into a family of dedicated beer-lovers who all work hard to make the best Pilsner in Canada.
+What began as the dream of “Three Fired Guys” has grown into a family of dedicated beer-lovers who all work hard to enrich the history of craft brewing with exceptional beer.

-The Steam Whistle staff are known affectionately as The Good Beer Folks, and they’ve become the anchors of the Steam Whistle experience.
+The Steam Whistle staff are known affectionately as The Good Beer Folks, and they’re the heart and soul of the Steam Whistle experience.
 So whether you visit us at our home at The Roundhouse or take part in one of hundreds of community events sponsored by us, we hope to greet you with a smile and raise a hearty “cheers” with you.

 Our Brewery: The Roundhouse

-Our Pilsner is brewed at the historic John Street Roundhouse, in the heart of Toronto, near the base of the CN Tower.
+Our beer is brewed at the historic John Street Roundhouse, in the heart of Toronto, near the base of the CN Tower.